 - Financial behaviours/their typical consumer journey

-You can really narrow this down to specific behaviours such as your customer’s typical holiday destinations and frequency, which news sites they read, how often they eat out, how much they spend on their homes each month, and so on.
+You can narrow this down to specific behaviours such as your customer’s typical holiday destinations and frequency, which news sites they read, how often they eat out, how much they spend on their homes each month, and so on.
 You can consider anything you like and apply it to your customer persona if it helps you better define your target consumer.

 How can you build a relationship with them and appeal to them so that they buy from you?

 Consider deeper factors.
 What are the goals of your customer persona in question?
 What is important to them?
 What do they value in a business?
 How does your product or service solve a challenge they’re facing?
-How can your business make their life easier, simpler, better?
+How can your business make their life easier, simpler, or better?

 Audience personas and marketing